hamk-uas/datacube-storage-lab/README.md

 endpoint_url = a3s.fi
 ```

 If necessary, you can rename `s3allas` (all occurrences in the above) to something else.
-If you do so, then correspondingly editthe value of the `DSLAB_S2L1C_S3_PROFILE` environment variable in the next subsection.
+If you do so, then correspondingly edit the value of the `DSLAB_S2L1C_S3_PROFILE` environment variable in the next subsection.

 ### Copernicus Data Space Ecosystem (CDSE) S3 API credentials